 • Host segment three’s clever but nauseating parody of the equally nauseating commercials often featured on TV’s “Kraft Holiday Playhouse,” is hilarious but a little gross.
 It also seems to be an extension of the Satan/Kraft commercials they were doing in the theater in the previous episode.

-• Favorite riff: “Any interest I had for them getting safely off the planet has been completely erased by a miasma of boring technical stuff!”
+• Fave riff: “Any interest I had for them getting safely off the planet has been completely erased by a miasma of boring technical stuff!”
 Honorable mention: “At least we have our ewok suits to cheer us up.”
+Astronaut: “I’m not getting you!”
+Tom: “I’m getting the Ha!
+Channel.”